Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. The Stand-alone Class Module supported method.

-3. Two Stand-alone Class Modules supported Option.
+3. Two Stand-alone Class Modules supported the Option.

 Part-I.